 Eerie ideas and ghostly activities to keep your little goblins entertained.

-Halloween is a day filled with mysterious fun, tasty treats, and warm memories, but this year will undoubtedly be different.
-Whether trick-or-treating is in the cards or not, you can still delight your child with a holiday packed full of whimsy—and yes—lots of candy.
+Halloween is a day filled with mysterious fun, tasty treats, and warm memories.
+Whether trick-or-treating is your thing or not, you can still delight your child with a holiday packed full of whimsy—and yes—lots of candy.
 Here’s how to make it happen.

 1. Deck Out Your House

 There’s no better way to get into the seasonal spirit than by going all out on eerie decor.
 Making and hanging decorations is a great way to keep kids occupied.
 Even with limited time and few supplies, you can transform your space into a haunted wonderland; these DIY ghost balloons are proof.
 Find more inspiration here.

 2. Read Your Way to the Holiday

 Make a quick trip to your favorite bookstore or order some Halloween reads online.
 Once you’ve picked them out, wrap them up as gifts to give to your kids.
 Go the extra mile by sprucing up your child’s space with spooky decorations, which will add a sense of magic while you’re reading.